twocolors/esphome-native-api/README.md

 - `clientInfo` - string, name of client to be sent to esphome device.
 (Not necessary to send but nice for debugging issues)
 - `clientInfo` - string, name of client to be sent to esphome device.
 Usually needed only for tracking connection on esphome device.
 See [Connection](#Connection)
 - `pingInterval` - optional.
 Default - `15000`.
 Ping interval.
 Amount of miliseconds.
 See [Connection](#Connection)
-- `pingAttempts` - optional.
-Default - `3`.
-Number of failed ping attempts after witch connection is considered to be corrupted.
-See [Connection](#Connection)

 ### Client methods and attributes